SeGl-BER/python_foundations/README.md

 # python_foundations
-Simple python web server example, that displays the user input in the file "greeting.py".
+Simple python web server example, that displays the user input from HTML to Python (index.html to greetings.py).